 Although humans have been hitting things with sticks to make noises for around 165,000 years, the drum kit as we know it is a relatively recent invention.
 The first recognisable ‘drum kit’ appeared less than 100 years ago!
+Let’s have a look at the parts of a drum kit.

 Let’s Get Started!